spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cloud-cost.md

 |Cluster Cloud Cost = $0.1572 + $0.306 = $0.4632/hour|

 :::info
-For private clouds like VMware, OpenStack, MaaS, etc., the unit rate for CPU and Memory can be configured as an administrative setting.
+For private clouds like VMware, OpenStack, MAAS, etc., the unit rate for CPU and Memory can be configured as an administrative setting.
 These rates are used in place of instance-type rates for cost calculation.
 :::